dongchanlim/Capstone_Coca_Cola/README.md

 These results demonstrate how predictive analytics can revolutionize maintenance operations, reducing financial losses and bolstering production resilience. we think this project serves as a valuable reference for leveraging advanced analytics to address critical challenges in manufacturing processes.

 ---
-## Contribution to the project
+## My contribution to the project

-Richard Lim has implemented the data preprocessing for predictive modeling and built the regression models for predicting the next breakdown point.
+- Implemented the data preprocessing for predictive modeling
+- Built the regression models to predict when is the next breakdown point based on the historical data
-He also organized and
+- Structured and organized the teamwork virtual environment using online tools such as Google docs, Trello, and Teams
+- Designed the team presentation and  the compelling pitching notes.

 ---
 ## Difficulties that encountered along the way

+Since metadata & termnologies of given dataset ( was not very familiar with me, it was taking time to comprehend how the data reflects the real-case in the manufactoring process,

 ---
 ## What I learned in the project

+There are 2 lessons that I've learned from the project and ensured to apply for:

+- Delivering measurable and actionable takeaways, ensuring our insights drive real business value for stakeholders.
+- Adopting a business-first approach, focusing on the practical solutions rather than solely relying on statistical output.

+This project was not just about analytics but also about framework, collaboration, and real problem-solving.
+Starting from scratch, we built our project step by step—learning, iterating, and collaborating each other throughout the process.

 ---